 An important nature of the acidic metal oxide catalyst is its capability to adsorbed acidic organic compounds.
 On the acidic surface, the acidic organic compounds are less likely to be adsorbed.
-The further oxidation of the acidic compound to combustion products, therefore, is low.
+The further oxidation of the acidic compounds to combustion products, therefore, is low.
 Because of this reason, the acidic metal oxide catalyst becomes a selective oxidation catalyst for the production of anhydrides because it has low ability to further oxidise the anhydride products formed.
 On the contrary, this behavior causes problem when one has to use it as a combustion catalyst.

-In order to overcome the aforementioned problem, it was proposed to dope a MgO to an acidic metal oxide catalyst to enhance the adsorption of the acidic organic compounds.
-It has been shown that magnesium oxide promoted the adsorption of phthalic anhydride leading to better combustion of the phthalic anhydride for the acidic and amphoteric transition metal oxides [Tongsang (2001) and Umpo (2001)].
-Next research has aimed to study the possibility to improved the spent V_2O_5 catalysts, normally removed after deactivated, for used as catalysts in combustion of phthalic anhydride.
-The spent cat is simulated by prepared the V_2O_5 /TiO2 catalyst which has the same composition as the catalyst for production of phthalic anhydride.
-Then promoted with transition metal and magnesium oxide were used as catalysts for the combustion of phthalic anhydride [Charoenruay (2003)].
+In order to overcome the aforementioned problem, it was proposed to dope a MgO to an acidic metal (Cr, Mn, Fe, Co, Ni, Cu, Zn Mo and W) oxide catalyst to enhance the adsorption of the acidic organic compounds.
+Previous studied discovered that magnesium oxide promoted the adsorption of phthalic anhydride leading to better combustion of the phthalic anhydride for the acidic and amphoteric metal oxides [Tongsang (2001), Umpo (2001) and Nugoolchit (2002)].
+The loading sequence of Cr, Mn, Mo, W, Fe and Zn promoted MgO on Al2O3 supported catalysts on the combustion of phthalic anhydride affected the catalytic activity by changing the number of surface basic sites and depended on the amount of the magnesium selected [Nuampituk (2002)].
+Next research has aim to study the possibility to improve the spent V_2O_5 catalysts, normally removed after deactivation, for being used as catalysts in combustion of phthalic anhydride.
+In the present work, the spent catalyst is simulated by preparation the V_2O_5 /TiO2 catalyst which has the same composition as the industrial catalyst for the production of phthalic anhydride.
+Then promoting the prepared catalyst with transition metal and magnesium oxide and used as catalysts for the combustion of phthalic anhydride [Charoenruay (2003)].
+The heat generated from the combustion of the added reactant could make the overall combustion reaction self maintain.
+The combustion for phthalic anhydride in presence of hexane could maintain the combustion reaction after the effluent gas was heated up to a temperature which could initiate the combustion reaction [Punjasamud (2003)].